ElPsyKongroo1/Kargono/README.md

 ## Maintenance

--Ensure all objects are on the heap, and can delete themselves -Edit class member syntax (member_t)
+- Ensure all objects are on the heap, and can delete themselves
+- Edit class member syntax (member_t)